neoelemento/the-purpose/_posts/2016-10-27-hesitation.md

 “We have two options,” Shiva looks up and continues, “we can either make a stop at Pang or Debring tomorrow and continue to Ladakh the day after.
 Or we have to take the risk and go all the way.”

-“If we don't get there tomorrow, it will cut short our stay at Ladakh to just a day.”
-Stella interjected.
+“If we don't get there tomorrow, it will cut short our stay at Ladakh to just a day,” Stella interjected.

 “The whole place will be snowy and a little too risky to drive at night, don't you think?”
 Counters Sheetal.